Collisions of solitary waves in condensates beyond mean-field theory: Beyond mean-field theories

 \subsection{Two-mode model}

 One way to go beyond the mean field expression \bref{soliton_pair_meanfield}, is with a simple two-mode-model (TMM) for the field operator

 where the left and right ``soliton mode functions`` $\overline{L}(x) =L(x)/\sqrt{\sub{N}{sol}}$ and $\overline{R}(x) =R(x)/\sqrt{\sub{N}{sol}}$ are now normalized to one instead of $\sub{N}{sol}$ but retain the shape of soliton.
 The operator $\hat{a}$ destroys a boson in the left soliton and $\hat{b}$ does the same for the right soliton, they act on Fock states $\ket{n,m}$, where $n$ ($m$) is the number of atoms in the left (right) soliton.
-Thus atomic spatial degrees of freedom are constrained to residence in either the left or right soliton mode.
+Thus atomic spatial degrees of freedom are constrained to reside in either the left or right soliton mode.
+In principle the TMM can straightforwardly be extended to describe the problem in three spatial dimensions, by augmenting to modes $\overline{L}(\mathbf{x})$, $\overline{R}(\mathbf{x})$ to 3D functions, assuming the same simplified transverse shape as discussed in \sref{meanfield_solcoll}.

-However we allow number fluctuations, and through these, varying phase relations: In a Fock state $\ket{n,m}$ the relative phase between solitons is undefined, while in a two mode coherent state
+We now allow number fluctuations, and through these, varying phase relations.
+In a Fock state $\ket{n,m}$ the relative phase between solitons is undefined, while in a two mode coherent state